Adhesive Transfer operates during Galling

 When observing the rear of the galling peak, Figure \ref{NSMMain}(c) \& (d), further portions of mechanically mixed 316L within the 304L peak can be seen.
 These are finer in width and longer, suggesting that they have undergone a greater extent of shear, and potentially mechanical mixing, than those towards the front of the galling peak, Figure \ref{NSMMain}(b).
 Flow lines are much more visible within both the galling peak and the substrate material at the peak rear.

-With this information, we can refine the mechanism put forward in \cite{UnOxVsOx} in order to include mechanical mixing within and between tribosurfaces, Figure \ref{RefinedMech}.
+With this information, we can refine the Archard adhesive wear mechanism \cite{UnOxVsOx}, in order to include mechanical mixing within and between tribosurfaces, Figure \ref{RefinedMech}.
 Two asperities come into contact and form an adhesive junction, Figure \ref{RefinedMech}(a), subsequent shearing of this junction results in wedge formation (this can also occur through the shearing of two flat surfaces that have adhered), Figure \ref{RefinedMech}(b).
-At this point, the mechanism can continue in one of two ways: Figure \ref{RefinedMech}(c) material from both tribosurfaces causes the wedge grows to such an extent that excess material ahead of the prows folds over, whilst shear failure occurs behind the prow, resulting in the formation of lips, or; Figure \ref{RefinedMech}(d) material from one tribosurface preferentially supplies material for wedge growth, resulting in a very large wedge on one tribosurface and a considerably smaller wedge on the opposing surface.
+At this point, the mechanism can continue in one of two ways: Figure \ref{RefinedMech}(c), material from both tribosurfaces causes wedge growth to such an extent that excess material ahead of the prows folds over, whilst shear failure occurs behind the prow, resulting in the formation of lips, or; Figure \ref{RefinedMech}(d) material from one tribosurface preferentially supplies material for wedge growth, resulting in a very large wedge on one tribosurface and a considerably smaller wedge on the opposing surface.
 The mechanism as shown in Figure \ref{RefinedMech}(d) was found to primarily occur in this work.
+Whilst appearing consistent for the stainless steel pairings tested in this work and in \cite{UnOxVsOx}, this mechanism may be one of a number of galling mechanisms.
+In addition, further work is needed to fully understand galling initiation.

 Across the circumferential cross-section viewed in Figure \ref{NSMMain}, an additional smaller galling peak can be also be seen, Figure \ref{NSMSmallPeak}.
 If this small peak is mapped using EDX, it can be seen that unlike in Figures \ref{NSMMain}, the entirety of the peak appears to be made up of a number of mechanically mixed regions of 304L and 316L stainless steels, Figure \ref{NSMSmallPeak}.
 Given that the regions of 304L seem to be isolated within the 316L material within the peak, that all regions of 304L appear relatively thin and long, and that the volume of 316L material within the peak does not appear to have all come from this galling trough, it appears an alternative explanation for the galling peak morphology is required.
 The most likely possibility is that multiple instances of galling and adhesive transfer have occurred, resulting in a galling peak with a layered internal structure, Figure \ref{NSMSmallPeak}(d), and when considering the volume of 316L, a peak which is considerably larger than the associated trough size would suggest.